-NOTE: 3D Source option is only available for Mirage HD.
+NOTE: 3D Source option is available for Mirage HD.

-GAMMA TABLE: This control applies

-a default video, graphics or simple gamma table or "curve" to your images, controlling the intensity of mid-level colors and producing maximum contrast, brightness and color performance.
-As shown at right, the graphics curve is a modified power curve that will show more detail in darker areas of the projected content while the video curve has a linear segment near black to compensate for increased black levels typical of video signals.
-A simple gamma curve is a true power curve that does not alter the contrast or the intensity of mid-level colors.
+GAMMA TABLE: This control applies a default video, graphics or simple gamma table or "curve" to your images, controlling the intensity of midlevel colors and producing maximum contrast, brightness and color performance.
+As shown at right, the graphics curve is a simple power curve while the video curve has a linear segment near black to compensate for increased black levels typical of video signals.
+A simple gamma curve is a value of 2.2 and is correct for most signal conditions.
 Although the projector automatically applies either the graphics or video curve according to what type of incoming signal is detected, in some cases you may wish to override this default and use graphics gamma for a video source or video gamma for a graphics source.
 Alternatively, if neither default is ideal, you may prefer to apply the simple (non-optimized) gamma curve or a user-defined custom gamma curve that has been created externally, named, and downloaded to the projector (requires separate PC-based Arbitrary Gamma and KoRE Librarian software applications).
 If any of these special user curves have been installed, their names will appear in the Gamma Table pull-down list.